jkomoros/prompt-garden/README.md

 - `openai_api_key` - The key to pass to the openai endpoint if embedding_model is an openai endpoint.
 - `mock` - If truthy, then instead of hitting the production endpoint, will pass back a random embedding vector.

+#### memorizes

+Stores `value` in the memory, so it can in the future be recalled by `recall`.

+Required parameters:
+- `value` - The value to store.
+It may be a pre-computed embedding or a string, in which case it will be first converted to an embedding, operating the same as how the `embedding` seed does.

+Environment:
+- `memory` - The name of the memory to use when storing.
+- *See also environment variables for `embedding`, which are used if value is text not yet an embedding*

 #### log

 Logs the given message to console and returns it.
 This 'noop' seed is useful for testing the machinery that calcualtes sub-seeds.